Work experience – general information

 - Who is expected to complete a work term(s)?

 - How will I get my work term(s)?

 - What does a work term cost?

 - Will I get help when it comes time to prepare for my work term(s)?

 - How will I be graded on my work term(s)?

 - Will there be support for me while I am on my work term(s)?

-Work experience is a non-credit, supervised, semester-long work term in the communications field.
+Work experience is a non-credit, supervised, semester-long (450 hour minimum) work term in the communications field.
 These four month, employer-paid work terms provide students with valuable opportunities to practice, apply and enhance their academic knowledge in a "real world" work setting.